19 Expressions with “Touch” You Should Know

-Are you superstitious? 🙂 Do you ever touch wood when you don’t want something bad to happen to you?
-As a matter of fact, this custom originates from the distant past when people believed that fairies, ghosts and spirits lived in trees.
+Are you superstitious? 🙂Have you ever touched wood when you didn’t want a bad thing to happen to you?
+This custom originates from the distant past when people believed that spirits lived in the trees.
 Can you believe it? 🙂.
 Here are 19 expressions with “touch” you should know.

-One of the human senses is a sense of touch.
+- One of the human senses is a sense of touch. ( a noun)

 Here are some common expressions with “touch”:

-Here, get in touch means to initiate contact with someone.
+To get in touch means to get in contact with someone.

-Ex: I’ve been trying to get in touch with you all morning.
-Where have you been?
+- I’ve been trying to get in touch with David all day.
+I wonder where he is.

-or a similar expression – lose your touch, which refers to losing the ability to do something as you used to.
+To lose your touch means to lose the ability to do something as you used to.

-Ex: It seems like Jane lost her touch with skiing.
+- It seems like Jane has lost touch with skiing.

-Ex: I’ve always been trying to keep in touch with my schoolmates, even when we didn’t live in the same country.
+- I’ve always been trying to keep in touch with my schoolmates, even when we didn’t live in the same country.

-Don’t forget about me!
+- Don’t forget all those days we spent together!
 Let’s keep in touch.

 If you have a magic touch, then you are able to do something excellently.

-Ex: My mum has a magic touch when it comes to cooking pasta.
+- Sara has a magic touch when it comes to gardening.

-And finally, if you are out of touch then you don’t have information or there is a lack of communication.
+If you are out of touch then you don’t have information about a person or there is a lack of communication.

 IDIOMS WITH “TOUCH”

-Touch base – to talk to someone for a while.
+To touch base means to talk to someone for a while.

-Finishing touch – final details that complete one’s work.
+The finishing touch refers to final details that complete someone’s work.

-Touch a nerve with – make someone upset.
+To touch a (raw) nerve means to make someone very upset.

-Ex: Any talk of raising the cost of oil touches a nerve with citizens.
+- Any idea of increasing the cost of oil and gas touches a nerve with Canadians.

 PHRASAL VERBS WITH “TOUCH”